This strand of our COMPASS programme focuses on nurturing craft curators at a crucial time in their careers.

 Curator, educator and maker Katy West will be leading the programme again, bringing over 15 years of experience working as an independent curator.
 Her practice considers the cultural status of craft workers, designers, and makers within the fields of material production.
 Notable past projects include Bothy Stores for The Bothy Project, Modern Languages for Crafts Council and the India Street exhibition and project.

-The COMPASS: Emerging Curator Programme has been designed to provide emerging curators with the building blocks to develop their curatorial practice.
-The programme will combine online workshops and in-person site visits, and will include a visit to London Craft Week 2026.
+The COMPASS: Emerging Curator Programme has been designed to provide emerging curators with the foundational skills to shape a sustained curatorial career.

 Workshops will cover areas such as creating a compelling proposal, critical curating theory, fundraising and budgets, marketing and PR, and embedding Sustainability and Equalities, Diversity and Inclusion into craft curatorial projects.
-Led by knowledgeable workshop leaders, the cohort will be guided through the fundamentals of developing a curatorial practice.

 About COMPASS